gazmull/the-sol-trilogy/is/README.md

 - `Elements to Farm in Order` - Self-explanatory

 ### Raid Quest (STD-ULT)
-Dictates Director to do the following checked quests.
+Dictates Director to do the following checked quests:

 <center><img alt="raidquest" src="../assets/is/Raid%20Quest.png"></center>